gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 ### Resources

 For Australian veterans in similar situations consider applying for [Non-Liability Health Care (NLHC)](https://clik.dva.gov.au/compensation-and-support-policy-library/part-7-common-allowances-and-benefits/72-treatment-under-non-liability-health-care-nlhc-arrangements).
 DVA pays for treatment for certain mental and physical health conditions without the need for the conditions to be accepted as related to service.
 It may result in quicker treatment.
+No one at the DVA told me about this option, someone on Reddit mentioned it.

 <!--
   # Python days calculation